-Ghazal Hussain and Yue Liu, doctoral students within the School of Information (iSchool), presented their research at the 27th Annual Conference of the Southern Association for Information Systems (SAIS).
+Ghazal Hussain, Yue Liu, and Shezin Hussain, doctoral students within the School of Information (iSchool), presented their research at the 27th Annual Conference of the Southern Association for Information Systems (SAIS) from March 13-15, 2025.
 This distinguished regional conference provides an opportunity for scholars and professionals to exchange knowledge and collaborate on advancing the field of information systems.

 “Our research aims to develop detection methods that not only identify deepfakes but also help individuals understand the differences between real and manipulated content,” explained Liu.
 “We are conducting human-machine collaboration experiments in the U.S. and Italy to enhance XAI models and ensure that their explanations are both clear and relevant.”